-- the use of flammable refrigerant gases in stationary and mobile (vehicle) workplace environments (including fixed or portable plant); - how to manage the risk of fire & explosion from refrigeration & air-conditioning systems1 containing flammable refrigerant gases & - the storage and handling of flammable refrigerant gases
+- the use of flammable refrigerant gases in stationary and mobile (vehicle) workplace environments (including fixed or portable plant); - how to manage the risk of fire and explosion from refrigeration and air-conditioning systems1 containing flammable refrigerant gases and - the storage and handling of flammable refrigerant gases

 15 Nov 2018: Fireworks Event Permit - Application Form (15 page pdf).
-The use of fireworks by the general public is banned in Western Australia (WA), except for unrestricted fireworks e.g. bon-bons, party poppers, Christmas crackers, throwdowns & sparklers.
+The use of fireworks by the general public is banned in Western Australia (WA), except for unrestricted fireworks such as bon-bons, party poppers, Christmas crackers, throwdowns and sparklers.